 In most states, adolescent patients have legal capacity to consent to substance abuse treatment.
-However, in a small minority of states parents have a right to seek substance abuse treatment for their child, even when the child objects.
-Additionally, treatment information is often legally available to parents, even when the adolescent patient provided the consent for it.1 Consequently, consent for diagnosis and treatment associated with substance abuse should be handled carefully.
+However, in a small minority of states, parents have a right to seek substance abuse treatment for their child, even when the child objects.
+Additionally, some states allow providers to notify the parents about treatment to which a minor has consented (or disclose information about the treatment), even without the minor’s consent to such disclosure.1 Consequently, consent for diagnosis and treatment associated with substance abuse should be handled carefully.
 Consider the following case.

 More Information About Adolescent Consent and Privacy